mouser/BeyondDnD/README.md

 It shows how you can use it in your code and offers a couple of utilities to help you debug your code.
 See _dndb --help_ in terminal once you build and install it.

+## Things to watch out for

+When perusing the data model, it's a bit hard to make sense of the containment hierarchy.
+So, always start from the _BeyondDnDSheet_ class and work your way down.

+Another thing to watch out for is plural.
+Some classes have a plural spelling and they make use of a different class, same name, singular.
+One example comes to mind: _DnDBSpells_ is a structure that contains four members that are arrays of _DnDBSpell_, singular, instances which is the actual structure of a single spell.

+Sometimes the original data model reused some field names and to avoir clashing, I've augmented the class name with it's owner name to differentiate.
+End result is that the class names don't **always** map to the field name they refer to.
+One example of this is _definition_ in _DnDBInventoryItem_, which maps to _DnDBInventoryItemDefinition_.